splewis/get5-web/README.md

 Note: when using this web panel, the CS:GO game servers **must** be have both the core get5 plugin and the get5_apistats plugin.
 They are [released](https://github.com/splewis/get5/releases) together.

+**WARNING**: This should be considered BETA software - it should not be considered STABLE and will contain BUGS.
+Changes in the master branch may be incompatible until it is given a 1.0.0 release tag.

 ## Requirements:
 - python2.7
 - MySQL (other databases will likely work, but aren't guaranteed to)